 Beloved Spanish alpinist Alberto Zerain died in a tragic avalanche on Nanga Parbat this week.
-Though he was not able to return from the mountain in this life, his memory has found a new home in the hearts among those who appreciated his attitude toward the dare of a summit and those who admired his accomplishments.
+Though he was not able to return from the mountain in this life, his memory has found a new home in the hearts among those who appreciated his attitude toward the dare of a summit.
+He is also remembered by those who admired his accomplishments.

-While on the Mazeno Ridge, Zerain gave his last update to the Base Camp team on 24, June.
-Shortly after, his team lost contact with him and would announce on 27, June, that they believed he and Mariano Galvan had lost power on their radio communicators.
+While on the Mazeno Ridge, Zerain gave his last update to the Base Camp team on 24 June.
+Shortly after, his team lost contact with him.
+They would announce on 27 June, that they believed he and Mariano Galvan had lost power on their radio communicators.

-On 01, July 2x14x8000 announced that a helicopter search of the Mazeno Ridge revealed signs of a massive avalanche and they did not believe there was a possibility of survivors.
-On this day, the search for Zerain and Galvan was ended and the mountaineering world began to mourn, finally letting go of the hope they had so desperately tried to cling to in belief that he would be found alive.
+On 01 July, 2x14x8000 announced that a helicopter search of the Mazeno Ridge revealed signs of a massive avalanche.
+The team did not believe there was a possibility of survivors.
+On this day, the search for Zerain and Galvan was ended and the mountaineering world began to mourn, finally letting go of the hope they had so desperately tried to cling to.

 Although he was an expert climber with a plethora of feats under his belt, Zerain was humble, lovable, calm and full of positivity.
 From accounts of expeditions past, Alberto never put the summit before safety and always proceeded with preparedness.

 When it was announced that contact had been lost, I did not think the worst.
-I thought it was routine until I saw that it had been almost a week since contact had been lost, then, I thought it could be serious.
+I thought it was routine until I saw that it had been almost a week since contact had been lost.
+Then, I thought it could be serious.
 But I don’t think I ever admitted to myself that this kind of death was what occurred.
 Even after it was announced that there were likely no survivors, I still felt like he would come down, that he’d been held up in a snow pocket and would come down.
 I don’t think even now I truly believe it.
 I don’t know, but I guess the audacity of hope keeps us in a state of denial sometimes.
 But I am sad, genuinely sad.
-I felt this one hard.
 I thought he was a great climber, an amazing person.
 I was a big Zerain person.
 This is a blow. -Cass Légér Editor of BCM

 Funeral Services for Alberto Zerain

-2x14x8000 announced that this Friday, a religious service would be held at the Church of San Miguel Archangel (Vitoria) at 19:30hr.
-(7:30 pm) in honor of Alberto Zerain.
+2x14x8000 announced that this Friday, 07 July, a religious service would be held at the Church of San Miguel Archangel (Vitoria) at 7:30 PM (19:30hr) in honor of Alberto Zerain.

 Zerain, lacking resources that other expeditions had, struck a deal with a Sirdar whereby he would work as a porter to earn his keep and secure a site for his tent.
 He worked hard side-by-side with native mountain workers, something that is a rare sight in mountaineering.
 His actions earned him the respect of the locals, which said they had never seen a westerner climb like a Sherpa.
 His skill made him legendary, his humility made him unforgettable.

-During that expedition, 11 climbers would die, but Zerain, who immediately noticed the vast case of Summit Fever afflicting climbers, assaulted the summit from Camp 3 and reached the peak first.
-He descended safely and only when he reached Base Camp was he notified of the deaths that occurred behind him.
-He climbed solo that expedition.
+During that expedition, 11 climbers would die.
+But Zerain, who immediately noticed the vast case of Summit Fever afflicting climbers, assaulted the summit from Camp 3 and reached the peak first.
+He descended safely.
+Only when he reached Base Camp was he notified of the deaths that occurred behind him.
+That season became known as the 2008 K2 Disaster.

 Zerain had previously attempted Nanga Parbat in 2011.
 This time, he was climbing as part of the 2x14x8000 project that aimed to see Juanito Oiarzabal climb 14 of the world’s 8000 m. peaks twice, with Zerain as his partner.
-However, his failing health forced Oiarzabal to step out of the project leaving Alberto Zerain to pick up where he left off.
+However, his failing health forced Oiarzabal to step out of the project, leaving Alberto Zerain to pick up where he left off.